MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/manage-atp-post-migration-group-policy-objects.md

 - [Microsoft Defender Advanced Threat Protection (Microsoft Defender ATP)](https://go.microsoft.com/fwlink/p/?linkid=2069559)

 > [!NOTE]
 > We recommend using [Microsoft Intune](https://docs.microsoft.com/mem/intune/fundamentals/what-is-intune) to manage your organization's threat protection features for devices (also referred to as endpoints).
-See [Manage Microsoft Defender Advanced Threat Protection with Intune](manage-atp-post-migration-intune.md).
+See [Manage Microsoft Defender ATP with Intune](manage-atp-post-migration-intune.md).

 You can use Group Policy Objects in Azure Active Directory Domain Services to manage some settings in Microsoft Defender ATP.